 Developed by New Zealand’s Defence Technology Agency (DTA), Map Aware Non-Uniform Automata (MANA) was designed for use as a scenario-exploring model, and is intended to address a broad range of problems.
-It is described as an agent-based distillation model, for use in military operations analysis studies, and is based on two key ideas: 1) that the behaviour of the entities within a combat model (both friend and foe) is a critical component of the analysis of the possible outcomes, and 2) that we are wasting our time with highly detailed physics-based models for determining force mixes and combat effectiveness (McIntosh, et al. 2007).
+It is described as an agent-based distillation model, for use in military operations analysis studies, and is based on two key ideas: 1) that the behaviour of the entities within a combat model (both friend and foe) is a critical component of the analysis of the possible outcomes, and 2) that we are wasting our time with highly detailed physics-based models for determining force mixes and combat effectiveness (McIntosh et al. 2007). .
 For this effort, it is precisely the behaviors and interrelationships amongst a combined arms unit, as well as the interactions with enemy forces, that comprise the evaluation criteria for exploring the survivability trade space.
-Unlike most models, where a pre-determined series of events are constructed based on initial run conditions, the “non-linear nature of MANA ensures that, regardless of the modeller’s preconception, a startingly large number of outcomes are possible” (McIntosh, et al. 2007).
-Additionally, because the agents do not always behave in a sensible, “perfect” manner, the model provides an element of “real world” behavior that is quite necessary.
+Unlike most models, where a pre-determined series of events are constructed based on initial run conditions, the “non-linear nature of MANA ensures that, regardless of the modeller’s preconception, a startingly large number of outcomes are possible” (McIntosh et al. 2007).
+Additionally, because the agents do not always behave in a sensible, -perfect manner, the model provides an element of real-world behavior that is quite necessary.

 c.
 Squad properties

-Utilizing the CONOPS and scenario, as developed by Major Treml, the squads serving as the basis for the simulation and analysis were established.
+Utilizing the CONOPS and scenario developed by Major Treml, the squads serving as the basis for the simulation and analysis were established.
 In MANA, a squad is defined as a group of agents, which can be of size between one and 1000.
-An agent is quite simply an individual infantry soldier or weapon platform (e.g. tank, aircraft, mortar, etc), and all agents within a given squad are comprised of the same properties.
-Properties, or rather parameters, within MANA, can be divided into four types: personality weightings, move constraints, intrinsic capabilities, and options for adjusting movement constraints (McIntosh, et al. 2007).
-It is the intrinsic capabilities (i.e. weapons, sensors, movement speed) that are the focus of the adjusted variables, and which helped to generate data points for the trade space analysis.
-Figure XX identifies the squad elements that comprised both the blue and red forces.
+An agent is quite simply an individual infantry soldier or weapon platform (e.g., tank, aircraft, mortar, etc.), and all agents within a given squad are comprised of the same properties.
+“Properties, or rather parameters, within MANA can be divided into four types: personality weightings, move constraints, intrinsic capabilities, and options for adjusting movement constraints” (McIntosh, et al. 2007).
+It is the intrinsic capabilities (i.e., weapons, sensors, movement speed) that are the focus of the adjusted variables, and which helped to generate data points for the trade space analysis.
+Figure XX identifies the squad elements that comprise both the blue and red forces.
 The number reflected in the matrix represents the number of agents belonging to that particular squad, while the parenthetical reference indicates the number of troops assigned to each agent.
 For example, “Bradley(3)” indicates that there are three troops contained within the Bradley agent, and that there is one BIFV platform in the squad.